digital-land/design.digital-land.info/application/templates/prototypes/guidance/version-2/specifications/tree-preservation-order.md

 ### geometry

-The boundary for the Tree Preservation Order as a single polygon or multipolygon value.
+The boundary for the tree preservation order as a single polygon or multipolygon value.
 Points must be in the WGS84 coordinate reference system.

 This should be in GeoJSON format.